 To become a certified surgical technologist (CST) you must pass the NBSTSA exam.
-Prior to taking the NBSTSA exam, you must complete a surgical technology certificate or associate degree program that is accredited by either the Accrediting Bureau of Health Education Schools (ABHES) or the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-In Kansas, the exam can be taken in Overland Park, Olathe and Wichita.
+Before taking the NBSTSA exam, you must complete a surgical technology certificate or associate degree program that is accredited by either the Accrediting Bureau of Health Education Schools (ABHES) or the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+In Kansas, the exam can be taken in Overland Park, Olathe, and Wichita.
 The exam fee is $190 for AST members and $290 for non-members.

 Surgical Technology Programs in Kansas

-There are nine schools in Kansas that offer CAAHEP- or ABHES-accredited surgical technology programs.
+Nine schools in Kansas offer CAAHEP- or ABHES-accredited surgical technology programs.
 There may be other programs available through other colleges, but only accredited programs are accepted for students to be able to take the NBSTSA exam.
 To be admitted into a surgical technology program in Kansas, you will need the following:

 - High school diploma or equivalent

 - Proof of Immunizations